- 4 pieces Oscypek, Tradiotional Polish Smoked Cheese, small or smoked cheese

 It’s salty cheese, smoked made from regionally sourced sheep milk.
 It comes in many in quite few varieties, and definitely shapes.
 It comes in beatiful shapes though – see image below.

 You may ask where you can get Oscypek smoked cheese if you like me don’t go to Poland.
-Well you can buy Oscypek smoked cheese from Zakopane on Amazon (UK) or buy in one of the Polish Deli Shops (US).
-Not sure whether you can grab it on Amazon US – but you can give it a shot.
+Well you can buy Oscypek smoked cheese from Zakopane on Amazon (UK) or buy in one of the Polish Deli Shops in United States.
+Alternatively you can use other smoked cheese but the final result may not be similar as oscypek has a quite specific taste (a bit salty).
+Not sure whether you can get it on Amazon US but you can try different varieties such as smoked Raclette.
+With Raclette you could use eggwash and breadcrumbs and fry it.

 - Heat up BBQ